Sciences

 Bridges and reorientation

-Access to the BE course from other courses in the SV field will require a return to L2, and will be subject to the agreement of the course directors (on file).
+Access to the BE course from the other courses of the SV mention will require a return to L2, and will be subject to the agreement of the training managers (on application).

-Similarly, a BE student who wishes to reorient himself/herself in the other courses of the SV mention will have to have the agreement of the persons in charge (on file) and consider a return in L2.
+Similarly, a BE student who would like to reorient himself or herself in the other courses of the SV specialization must have the agreement of the managers (on file) and consider a return to L2.

 Read more